eytanfb/send_email_example/README.md

 send_email
 ==========

-This is a sample app I developed to see how mailing worked
+This is a sample app I developed to see how mailing worked.

+I couldn't find a way to actually send an mail in development, as soon as I pushed this code to heroku I was ok.